Jagestah/homegrown/week1/week-1.md

 ## Weekly Homework:
 - Familiarize yourself with the Additional Resources listed above.
-- Create a Github account.
+- Create a Gitlab account.
-- Create Repo for the ongoing project.
+- Create a Gitlab repo for the ongoing project.
 - Create a README.md in the repo documenting why you're interested in this course.